mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 The fifth ... is regulation [of] the brain-nerve system.
 So that is, according to zazen, regulation of mind.

 Also number six is, I told you yesterday ... the whole personality, or total personality.
-The personality that, according to general Buddhism, is Buddha nature.
-Or according the Buddhist psychology, it is called karma.
+The personality that, according to general [Buddhism](glossary#buddhism), is [Buddha Nature](glossary#buddha-nature).
+Or according the Buddhist psychology, it is called [karma](glossary#karma).

 ##### 4:32

 So, total personality.
 The total personality has [a] double face.
 One is karma; you have carried [this] from the past.
 And also, the other face is that total personality [which] is completely beyond human criticism.
-That is really Buddha nature.
+That is really [Buddha Nature](glossary#buddha-nature).

-So, you cannot know what is karma, because karma comes from beginingless past, and [is] going to endless future.
-So that's why in Fukanzazengi, Dogen Zenji says, "The origin of the way is perfect and all-pervading."
-And then also, if you do zazen, original face of existence appears, manifests itself.
+So, you cannot know what is [karma](glossary#karma), because karma comes from beginingless past, and [is] going to endless future.
+So that's why in [Fukanzazengi](glossary#fukanzazengi), [Dogen Zenji](glossary#dogen-zenji) says, "The origin of the way is perfect and all-pervading."
+And then also, if you do [zazen](glossary#zazen), [the] original face of existence appears, manifests itself.
 So, that is, [as] Dogen mentions zazen in Fukanzazengi, all-perfect....
 The origin of the way, origin of existence is perfect and all-pervading.
-That is Buddha nature.
+That is Buddha Nature.
 If you do zazen, immediately it appears.
 That is what is called original nature of existence, manifest[ing] itself.
 So Dogen Zenji says in Fukanzazengi.

 ##### 6:20